aws-samples/searchable-encryption-dynamodb-howto/content/exercise-3.en.md

 ### Step 4a:

-In this step we add routines to build the Constructors for the index keys for all the indexes for Employee Records.
+In this step, add routines to build the Constructors for the index keys for all the indexes for Employee Records.

 ::::tabs{variant="container" groupId=codeSample}